xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 GATESERVER is set to the application folder

 **CONFIGURATION:**
-See .envtest file for configuration example
+See .envtest and .systemenv files for configuration example

 **COMMAND LINE OPTIONS:**
 -dbs Path : specifies path where to store the database, './DBS' used if not specified